Page Contents

 D2

 If you are looking for a blade that you can use and abuse that will hold an edge for a long time, look no further than D2.
-D2 steel is incredibly tough and has great edge retention, but it lacks in corrosion resistance and ease of sharpening.
+D2 steel is incredibly tough and has great retention, but it lacks in corrosion resistance and ease of sharpening.
 As long as you maintain your knife, D2 will serve you well for a long time.

 VG-10